twmr/gerrit.el/README.md

 * set WIP flag
 * set a ready-for-review flag

-This package also contains a minimalistic open-reviews status-section (`gerrit-magit-insert-status`) for magit status buffers.
+Furthermore, a minimalistic open-reviews status-section (`gerrit-magit-insert-status`) for magit status buffers is available.

 This code is tested using gerrit=2.16 and the gerrit version used on `review.gerrithub.org`.